naxIO/nabaztag/README.md

 NabaztagLives Code to run your nabaztag on your own Raspberry or self hosted server

-NabaztagLives has been tested on the Raspberry Pi "Wheezy" (NOOBS) distribution and has the following dependencies:
+NabaztagLives has been tested on the Raspberry Pi "Wheezy" distribution and has the following dependencies:

-Apache
+* Apache
-PHP
+* PHP
-MySQL
+* MySQL
-Lame
+* Lame
-Mp3Wrap
+* Mp3Wrap

 At the time of this writing I am running with the following versions:
 Apache/2.2.22 (Debian)